Light rail in Auckland: Cancellation

-The Western Springs Tramway runs between the two sites of the Museum of Transport and Technology (MOTAT), with an intermediate stop at Auckland Zoo.

-Planned route (City Centre to Māngere line)
+City Centre to Māngere line proposal

 The City Centre-Māngere line was planned to run from Wynyard Quarter to Auckland Airport; via the Auckland CBD, University of Auckland, Kingsland railway station, Wesley, Mount Roskill, Onehunga and Māngere.
 There would have been be a total of 18 stops with trains running every five minutes.
 While the line between Wynyard Quarter and Mount Roskill would have been tunnelled, the rest of the network would have been a surface line running alongside State Highway 20.
 As of 2025, Auckland Transport continues to include the corridor in its rapid transit plans, but lists City Centre-Māngere as "mode to be confirmed."